Security-Onion-Solutions/securityonion-docs/alerts.rst

 - Clicking the ``Correlate`` option will find related logs based on Community ID, uid, fuid, etc.

 - Clicking the ``PCAP`` option will pivot to the :ref:`pcap` interface to retrieve full packet capture for the selected stream.
+This option will only appear if you click on a log that contains source IP, source port, destination IP, destination port, etc.

 - Clicking the ``Google`` option will search Google for the selected value.

 - Clicking the ``VirusTotal`` option will search VirusTotal for the selected value.

 - Clicking the ``Process Info`` option will show all logs that include this process's entity_id in the ``process.entity_id`` field.
+This option will only appear if you click on a log that contains the ``process.entity_id`` field.

-- Clicking the ``Process and Child Info`` option will show all logs that include this process's entity_id in either the ``process.entity_id`` or ``process.parent.entity_id`` fields (depending on the process, this may show the same logs as the ``Process Info`` option or it may show more).
+- Clicking the ``Process and Child Info`` option will show all logs that include this process's entity_id in either the ``process.entity_id`` or ``process.parent.entity_id`` fields.
+Depending on the process, this may show the same logs as the ``Process Info`` option or it may show more.
+This option will only appear if you click on a log that contains the ``process.entity_id`` field.

-- Clicking the ``Process All Info`` option will show all logs that include this process's entity_id in any field (depending on the process, this may show the same logs as the ``Process and Child Info`` option or it may show more).
+- Clicking the ``Process All Info`` option will show all logs that include this process's entity_id in any field.
+Depending on the process, this may show the same logs as the ``Process and Child Info`` option or it may show more.
+This option will only appear if you click on a log that contains the ``process.entity_id`` field.

 - Clicking the ``Process Ancestors`` option will show all parent processes for the selected process.

-Please note that some of these actions will only display on the Actions menu if you click on a specific log type.
-For example, the first three Process actions will only appear if you click on a log that contains the ``process.entity_id`` field and the ``Process Ancestors`` action will only appear if you click on a log that contains the ``process.Ext.ancestry`` field.
+This option will only appear if you click on a log that contains the ``process.Ext.ancestry`` field.

 If you'd like to add your own custom actions, see the :ref:`soc-customization` section.